Online seminar

 On the interactions between Statistics and Geometry

-A.D.Alexandrov following the gradient Starting from January 2024, this monthly online seminar invites researchers working in Geometry or Mathematical Statistics to present a paper, result or idea.
+This monthly online seminar invites researchers working in Geometry or Mathematical Statistics to present a paper, result or idea.
 The aim is to promote communication between the two fields.
 We encourage speakers to give synthetic and pedagogical talks of about one hour, aimed at a broad mathematical audience.
-Topics of interest include (but are not limited to):
+Topics of interest include (but are not limited to): Statistics and Learning in metric spaces, Non-Euclidean Optimization and Sampling, Optimal Transport, Information Geometry, Manifold Learning and Functional Inequalities.

 The seminar is co-organised by Victor-Emmanuel Brunel, Austin Stomme, Alexey Kroshnin and Quentin Paris.